steledama/lac/README.md

 - The [Zabbix server](https://www.zabbix.com/).
 Basicaly the solution provide a set of templates the contains the device oids to be monitored
 - The App agent.
 It is a gui to:
-  - Store the zabbix server setting in env file
+  - Store the zabbix server setting in a json file (conf.json).
   - Create host to zabbix server with zabbix api
-  - Support the creation of new templates
+  - Support the creation of new devices zabbix templates
-- The schdeuled script.
-It is a javscript script that has to be scheduled at regular intervals.
+- The schdeuled script (scheduled.js).
+It is a script that has to be scheduled at regular intervals.
 All it does is:
-  - Take from the app store the settings to connect to zabbix server
+  - Take from conf.json the settings to connect to zabbix server
   - Connect to zabbix server to take the host list with the devices ip and oids to be monitored
   - Connect to the device and collect the data
-  - Send the result with [zabbix sender](https://www.zabbix.com/documentation/current/manual/concepts/sender)
+  - Send the result back to abbix server with [zabbix sender](https://www.zabbix.com/documentation/current/manual/concepts/sender)
-- An installer to facilitate the agent installation in windows and mac
+- An installer to facilitate the agent installation and the script schedule in the pc

 ### The agent

-This agent is an electron app installed locally in the network where the MFP to be monitored is located.
+This agent is installed locally in the network where the MFP to be monitored is located.
 For each managed MFP in the network the agent get and send relevant usage counts and supplies levels to zabbix server.
 The agent is also a tool to help the administrator create new custom snmp profiles to monitor all snmp devices

 ### Zabbix server